 The Master Answers

-Someone asked Master Cheng Yen, “How do we stop being calculating and petty?”
+Someone asked Master Cheng Yen, “How do we cultivate while serving others and not regress?”

-Someone asked Master Cheng Yen, “What is your view on “respect for life”?
+Someone asked Master Cheng Yen, “Master, what is your plan for your life?”

 Someone asked, “Is there a shortcut to letting go in life?”